Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 Close the loop (required!):

-OpenPAUL provides 26 commands organized by purpose.
+OpenPAUL provides 16 commands organized by purpose.
+The plugin registers them as OpenCode slash commands, so /openpaul:* appears in the TUI command list.
 Run /openpaul:help for the complete reference.

 | Command | What it does |